warmist/scripts/docs/item.rst

 Filter items in you fort by various properties (e.g., item type, material, wear-level, quality, ...), and perform bulk operations like forbid, dump, melt, and their inverses.
-By default, the tool does not consider artifacts.
+By default, the tool does not consider artifacts and owned items.
 Outputs the number of items that matched the filters and were modified.

 Usage
 -----

 ``item [ count | [un]forbid | [un]dump | [un]hide | [un]melt ] <filter options>``

-The ``count`` action just counts up the items that would be matched by the given filter options.
-Otherwise, the named property is set (or unset) on all the items that the filter options match.
-The counts reported when you actually apply a property might differ from what is output by the ``count`` action if some items already have the property set to the desired state.
+The ``count`` action counts up the items that are matched by the given filter options.
+Otherwise, the named property is set (or unset) on all the items matched by the filter options.
+The counts reported when you actually apply a property might differ from those reported by ``count``, because applying a property skips over all items that already have the property set (see ``--dry-run``)

 Examples
 --------